n-tardieu/grow-up-api-with-node/README.md

 - Unit testing: Comprehensive unit tests to ensure the smooth functioning of the API and proactively detect any issues.
 - Monitoring: Implementation of monitoring mechanisms to track performance and availability, with alerting for prompt issue resolution and optimal user experience.

-This API is built using [insert technologies and frameworks used], and follows best practices for code quality, security, and maintainability.
+This API is built using NodeJS, and follows best practices for code quality, security, and maintainability.
 Contributions are welcome and encouraged from the community.

 Installation and Usage:
 [Include instructions on how to install and use the API, including any dependencies or configuration requirements.]